NHOrus/srwq-compilation/episode-12.md

 "I DON'T CARE!!
 AXEL AND LAMIA ARE DYING!!!
 Now let us get them out of their mechs, and we can sort out your issues later!!"

-"....Ugh, alright...
+"...Ugh, alright...
 But don't think I'm letting this bastard out of my sight!!"

 "Why would I ever want to hide."
 Shuu sniffs.